 The accumulative knowledge building that can result from a stable research environment – in which researchers in various ways build on one another’s work in a transparent and consistent manner – is a precondition for artistic research gaining respect and trust as an independent field of knowledge, but also for the internal knowledge development taking off.
 This is already happening today, but there is great room for development here.
 In a new field, one often turns to theoretical constructs from other fields, but now it is important to turn our gaze even more toward other areas of artistic research in order to evaluate and build further on their theories, methods and findings.
 I believe that artistic research is not just transdisciplinary, but also multi-disciplinary – that is, in some cases it is even dependent upon disciplines other than the purely artistic ones if the knowledge is to be communicated both within and outside of its own domain.
 Symptomatically, Stjerna describes the work with sound installations as a multi-disciplinary practice, and the dissertation as a whole can itself be seen as multi-disciplinary.
 However, it is important to understand the political dimension toward which the interdisciplinary points.
 Interactivity is a watchword at every university and college today, and transdisciplinary science has in some cases become an end in itself for neoliberals.
 This does not always benefit the development of a research field, where the needs also have to be defined from inside rather than being added on from the outside.
 The multi-disciplinary approach presupposes that the different parts of the study are linked and communicate with one another, which goes to the heart of how the term transversality must be understood.
 In an environment that is genuinely multi-disciplinary, it is necessary to have a method that allows unbroken communication among the different parts of the project.
-The term transversality is used from the beginning by Guattari with a similar purpose – as a criticism of the dualistic view of the relationship between analyser and analysed.18
+The term transversality is originally used by Guattari with a similar purpose – as a criticism of the dualistic view of the relationship between analyser and analysed.18

 Thus, the term itself from the beginning confers what Stjerna describes as one result: an interwoven transversal process that reformulates hierarchies into continuous and in some cases spatial systems.
 This includes the relationship between the artist-subject and the public, which has certainly been the subject of critique since the 1960s (p.
 48).
 In Before Sound, the focus lies on the processes involved in the creation and production, and the audience does not directly feature as an agent that is discussed.
 The transversal therefore plays out primarily between the site, the artwork and the artist-subject: